BlueF16/WorkCode/README.md

 * DataCompiler: Reads Excel sheets exported by "CSV Parser.m" and Exports one excel sheet that contains all the data in a neat format suitable to append to a report

-* DataPlotter: Read Excel sheets exported by "CSV Parser.m" and generates graphs to include in the reports.
-(Not Implemented yet)
+* GraphicsCreator: Read Excel sheets exported by "CSV Parser.m" and generates graphs to include in the reports.

 ## Usage